Princess Maria of Romania (1870–1874): Legacy

 Maria's parents were devastated by her death.
 On 5 May that year, Carol wrote to his father Karl Anton, Prince of Hohenzollern, that he and Elisabeth intended to move to the Cotroceni Palace, in order to be closer to the resting place of their infant daughter:

 In another letter to Lascăr Catargiu, he wrote:

 Maria's death worsened the relationship between Carol and Elisabeth, and they did not have any further children.
 In 1875, Karl Storck created a bust of the sleeping princess which was erected by her tomb.
 This bust inspired Elisabeth to write many emotional poems.
 When Queen Elisabeth died in 1916, according to her wishes, her daughter's remains were exhumed and the casket placed on her coffin for the public procession.
 Mother and daughter were then buried together in the same tomb at the Cathedral of Curtea de Argeș.
-At the Elisabeta Palace, one can still see an 1880s style piece of furniture that contains a plaster-mold of the infant princess.
+At the Elisabeta Palace, an 1880s style piece of furniture contains a plaster-mold of the infant princess.